 Shape the stuffing into a sort of meat loaf.

-Place the guinea fowl on top, skin side down, put the stuffing in the middle and roll up the bird: the aim is to create a neat parcel.
+Place the guinea fowl on your counter, skin side down, put the stuffing in the middle and roll up the bird: the aim is to create a neat parcel.
 Press and prod the bird to give it a regular shape.
-Turn it over and lay aside.
+Lay it aside.

 Remove from the oven and let it rest for 20 minutes, loosely covered.
 Cut in thick slices, taking care to remove the string first.

 Boning a guinea fowl/chicken is not very difficult if one does it a few times, but the first time it will likely be frustrating and messy (and you do need a very sharp knife).
 I prefer to get my butcher to do it.
 Still, if you want to learn this technique, check this Jaques Pipin video.